Sublocade treatment for Addiction

 How Sublocade Works

-- Suppression of Opioid Effects: Buprenorphine’s ability to block the reinforcing effects of full opioid agonists means that if someone tries to use opioids while on Sublocade, they may not experience the same euphoric effects.
-This contributes to a lower risk of relapse and strengthens the individual’s path to recovery.
+5. Suppression of Opioid Effects: Buprenorphine’s ability to block the reinforcing effects of full opioid agonists means that if someone tries to use opioids while on Sublocade, they may not experience the same euphoric effects.
+This reduces the risk of relapse and strengthens the individual’s path to recovery.

 Transitioning to Sublocade